kevin-at-datical/liquibase.github.com/documentation/rollbackonechangeset.md

 The `rollbackOnechangeSetSql` command **(Coming Soon)** allows you to inspect the rollback SQL and search for any potential mistakes before you executing `rollbackOneChangeset`.

-`rollbackOneChangeSet` also requires the use of a `--force` flag.
-To indicate that you intend to use this command.
+Because the use of `rollbackOneChangeSet` comes with a risk of unintended consequences, it also requires a `--force` flag to indicate that you intend to run the command.

 ## Running the `rollbackOneChangeSet` Command
-Before running the `rollbackOneChangeSet` command, gather the following information from your DATABASECHANGELOGTABLE:
+Before running the `rollbackOneChangeSet` command, gather the following information from your *changeLog* or DATABASECHANGELOGTABLE:
 - The Author ID of the *changeSet you want to revert*
 - The *changeSet* ID of the *changeSet you want to revert*
 - The File Name (*changeSet* path) of the *changeSet you want to revert*